 With family-style dishes and kamayan feasts meant for gatherings, a meal at Vinai promises to become an unforgettable event.

-One led by Chef Vang’s generosity, where guests are invited to slow down, take everything in with their senses and really get to know one another.
+When enjoying meals led by Chef Vang’s generosity, guests are invited to slow down, take everything in with their senses and really get to know one another.

 What a beautiful conversation to be had.